-What is a UNESCO City of Literature?
+What is a City of Literature?

 Launched by UNESCO in 2004, the Creative Cities Network was established to promote cooperation among cities that place creativity and cultural industries at the heart of their development plans.